-- Tea and coffee which contain tannins.
+- Tea, coffee, cocao, red wine, peppermint tea, and cranberries which contain tannins.

 - Soak, sprout, ferment and cook (where appropriate) foods containing phytic acid found in legumes (beans, lentils, chickpeas) and other wholegrains, nuts and seeds to limit the effect phytates have on reducing iron absorption.

-- Be aware of drugs such as antacids like Mylanta, antibiotics and aspirin decrease iron absorption.
+- Be aware of drugs such as antacids like Mylanta, antibiotics and aspirin which decrease iron absorption.
 Separate iron supplements and iron rich foods from medications.

 - Avoid self-prescribing supplements as too much iron can be toxic!
 See your naturopath for testing, advice on your iron status and the quantity and best form of iron to take.